anhphan2705/im_pidnet/README.md

 ## Acknowledgements

-This implementation is heavily based on the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) repository by OpenMMLab.
-We thank the authors for their excellent work and open-source contributions.
+This implementation is heavily based on the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) repository by Open-MMLab.